Edward Colston: Philanthropic works

 to be managed by the Society of Merchant Venturers for its upkeep.
 He gave money to schools in Temple (one of which went on to become St Mary Redcliffe and Temple School) and other parts of Bristol, and to several churches and the cathedral.

+His philanthropic giving often had restrictive criteria for use.
+From his charitable giving he excluded, for instance, Catholics, Jews, dissenters and people who weren't Tories.
+Through these conditions, Colston sought to shape society.
+Historian Sally Morgan argues Colston's intention with the alms-housing and gifts to schools, far from being philanthropic, was to train a small number of boys whom he expected to work for him, and to persuade aging sailors to continue working for him with the hope of accommodation.

 Death

 Cromwell House, Mortlake, west London, where Colston died in 1721.
 He was buried in Bristol.

 Colston died of old age on 11 October 1721, aged 84, at his home, Cromwell House (demolished 1857), in Mortlake, south west London, where he had lived since about 1689.
 His will stated that he wished to be buried simply without pomp, but this instruction was ignored.
 His body was carried to Bristol and was buried at All Saints' Church.
 His monument was designed by James Gibbs, with an effigy carved by John Michael Rysbrack.
+The stone panels behind the tomb provide a long list of the various charities he funded, totalling £40,745.

 Colston never married, and settled a "considerable fortune in land" on his nephew Edward Colston (MP for Wells), when Edward married in 1704.